LucaDeGabriele2004/ARI5118DeepLearningForComputerVisionAssignmentSaliencyMapsandInputSpaceInterpretability/README.md

 # ARI5118 - Deep Learning For Computer Vision Assignment
 ## Saliency Maps and Input Space Interpretability
-This GitHub repository contains the complete assignment submission for the **ARI5118 – Deep Learning for Computer Vision** assignment.
+This GitHub repository contains all of the neccessary components that are required for the **ARI5118 – Deep Learning for Computer Vision** assignment.

-This project deals with **saliency maps and input-space interpretability**, focusing on understanding how convolutional neural networks identify important areas of an image when making predictions.
+This project will focus on the topic of **saliency maps and input-space interpretability**.
+This topic will focus on how convolutional neural networks find important areas of an image when making predictions.

 The project will cover both the theoretical and practical aspects of gradient-based attribution methods, including their mathematical formulas, applications, and limitations.